Restrictions due to the coronavirus in Madrid, Andalusia, Catalonia, Galicia and the rest of the autonomous communities - BCFocus

 Extremadura

-– There is no curfew or perimeter closure, but the hotel must close at 00:00.
+– In this region, the hotel must close at 01:00.
 The capacity is 50% indoors, with six people per table, and 85% outdoors, with 10 people per table.

 – There is a system of measures and gauges thanks to the alert level, from 1 to 4, with risky activities depending on the level.
-The capacity of level 1 stores is 75%.
+Currently, the municipality of Los Santos de Maimona (Badajoz) is confined, after the ratification of the Community Court of Justice.
+The maximum number of social gatherings is 10 people.

 Galicia